 A guiding question is how we can relax the assumptions of DRO to avoid worst-case uncertainty modeling.
-Variational Inference (VI) methods have emerged as powerful tools that approximates complex probability distributions without committing to restrictive parametric families.
+Variational Inference (VI) methods have emerged as powerful tools that approximate complex probability distributions without committing to restrictive parametric families.
 Stein Variational Gradient Descent (SVGD) \cite{liu2019steinvariationalgradientdescent}, in particular, constructs a deterministic flow of particles that approximates a target distribution via functional gradient descent in a reproducing kernel Hilbert space.
 Unlike traditional VI, SVGD provides a nonparametric and computationally tractable mechanism to represent multimodal and task-dependent uncertainty.
 Despite its success in Bayesian inference and learning \cite{zhuo2018messagepassingsteinvariational,korba2021nonasymptoticanalysissteinvariational}, its role in robust control synthesis remains largely unexplored.

-Early work presented in \cite{barcelos2021dualonlinesteinvariational} introduced Stein Variational Inference (SVI) \cite{liu2019steinvariationalgradientdescent,lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive,YAN2021114087} for jointly reasoning over controls and dynamics through brute-force parallelization, but fails to capture task-sensitivities that could be used to reduce computation.
-This work aims to show that for Stein inference over task-sensitive parameters alone is sufficient within DRO in a model-predictive control paradigm under limited sensor feedback, thus negating need for parallel inference over control and demonstrating uncertainty robust, reliable control synthesis.
+Early work presented in \cite{barcelos2021dualonlinesteinvariational} introduced Stein Variational Inference (SVI) \cite{lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive} for jointly reasoning over controls and dynamics through brute-force parallelization, but fails to capture task-sensitivities that could be used to reduce computation.
+This work shows that Stein variational inference over task-sensitive parameters alone is sufficient to achieve distributional robustness within a model-predictive control paradigm under limited sensor feedback, thereby avoiding parallel inference over controls while yielding reliable, uncertainty-robust control synthesis.

 The core idea is to replace static or worst-case uncertainty models with a \emph{deterministic}, evolving set of particles that adapts to uncertainty via a \emph{task-dependent} posterior over parameter uncertainty.
 Rather than optimizing over all admissible uncertainties, our method prioritizes uncertainty \emph{most sensitive to task performance}, concentrating computation on uncertainties that most impact control.
 This approach leads to optimal control synthesis that is coupled and co-evolved with uncertainty propagation through a coupled, adversarial-based optimization. \footnote{This is distinctly different from belief-space planning \cite{platt2017efficient} and experimental design related methods \cite{sathyanarayan2025behaviorsynthesiscontactawarefisher,wilson_fishermax,vantilborgh2025dualcontrolreferencegeneration} in that we never explicitly reduce uncertainty, rather just focus on task performance.} Furthermore, we characterize how the induced controller is shaped by adapting over task-relevant uncertainty.